 C. Progress Policy: Students must maintain satisfactory progress for all courses.
-Satisfactory progress will be based on a cumulative successful completion of 67% of all new FS grade.

-credits attempted and will be assessed after a student has attempted 12 credit hours.
+Satisfactory progress will be based on a cumulative successful completion of 67% of all credits attempted and will be assessed after a student has attempted 12 credit hours.
 For the purposes of calculating satisfactory progress, withdrawals made within the refund period will not count toward the calculation of progress.
 A grade of "A," "B," "C," "D," "P" or "MP" will be considered a successful completion.
 However, a grade of "MP" cannot be given in the same course more than two times.
 On the third attempt, a grade of "MP" will be converted to a grade "F".

-- D. Students who do not maintain satisfactory course completion and/or GPA will: - 1.
-Be put on full-time (13 credits maximum) academic probation.
+D. Academic Probation Policy: Students who do not maintain satisfactory course completion and/or GPA will:

+- 1. Be put on full-time (13 credits maximum) academic probation.
 Students on academic probation of any kind must meet with a counselor before registering for any term. - 2.
 At the end of any full-time academic probation term, a student will be evaluated as follows: - a.
 If the student has met the cumulative 67% completion rate and the GPA requirements, he/she will be removed from academic probation. - b.
 If the student is either below the cumulative 67% completion rate or the GPA standard but has earned grades of "A," "B," "C," "P" or "MP" in 67% of the credits attempted for that term, he/she will continue on full-time academic probation.
 When the student achieves the cumulative 67% completion rate and GPA requirements, he/she will be removed from academic probation.
 Students may not register until they have met with a counselor. - c.
 If the student fails to earn a grade of "A," "B," "C," "P" or "MP" in 67% of the credits attempted for the term, he/she will be placed on part-time (7 credits maximum) academic probation.
 Students on part-time academic probation during any summer term will be limited to 3 credits or 6 credits for offerings spanning 14 weeks.
 Students may not register until they have met with a counselor.
 Students wishing to appeal their part-time academic probation status may do so through the Counseling Center. - 3.
 At the end of the first part-time academic probation term, a student will be evaluated as follows: - a.
 If the student has met the cumulative 67% completion rate and the GPA requirements, he/she will be removed from academic probation. - b.
 If the student is either below the cumulative 67% completion rate or the GPA standard but has earned grades of "A," "B," "C," "P" or "MP" in all credits attempted for that term, he/she will be permitted to continue on part-time (7 credits) academic probation until such time that the student achieves the cumulative 67% completion rate and GPA requirements, and is removed from academic probation.
 Students may not register until they have met with a counselor. - c.
-If the student fails to earn a grade of "A," "B," "C," "P" or "MP" in all credits attempted for the term, he/she will be dropped from the College for poor scholarship and/or insufficient progress. - 4.
-After a student is dropped for poor scholarship and/or insufficient progress for the first time, he/she will be required to sit out for one term, with summer counting as one term, before applying for reinstatement.
-Students wishing to appeal the requirement to sit out for one term may do so through the Counseling Center.
+If the student fails to earn a grade of "A," "B," "C," "P" or "MP" in all credits attempted for the term, he/she will be dropped from the College for poor scholarship and/or insufficient progress.